Breastfeeding: Baby Friendly Hospital Initiative

-The Baby Friendly Hospital Initiative (BFHI) is a program launched by the World Health Organization (WHO) in conjunction with UNICEF in order to promote infant feeding and maternal bonding through certified hospitals and birthing centers.
+The Baby Friendly Hospital Initiative (BFHI) is a program launched by the World Health Organization (WHO) in conjunction with UNICEF to promote infant feeding and maternal bonding through certified hospitals and birthing centers.
 BFHI was developed as a response to the influence held by formula companies in private and public maternal health care.
 The initiative has two core tenets: the Ten Steps to Successful Breastfeeding and the International Code of Marketing of Breast-milk Substitutes.
 The BFHI has especially targeted hospitals and birthing centers in the developing world, as these facilities are most at risk to the detrimental effects of reduced breastfeeding rates.
 As of 2018, 530 hospitals in the United States hold the "Baby-Friendly" title in all 50 states.
 Globally, there are more than 20,000 "Baby-Friendly" hospitals worldwide in over 150 countries.

 Representation on television

 The first depiction of breastfeeding on television was in the children's program Sesame Street, in 1977.
 With few exceptions since that time, breastfeeding on television has either been portrayed as strange, disgusting, or a source of comedy, or it has been omitted entirely in favor of bottle feeding.